 Reminder - Complete all of the Lesson 6 tasks!

 You have reached the end of Lesson 6!
-Double-check the to-do list on the Lesson 6 Introduction page to make sure you have completed all of the activities listed there before you begin Lesson 7.
+Double-check the Road Map on the Lesson 6 Overview page to make sure you have completed the activity listed there before you begin Lesson 7.